Skenvy/advent-of-code-explainer/devlog.md

 ### Some small other things for a sec
 Generating the site and viewing it to test that the articles have the expected pyscript pages yields a few warnings about missing icons.
 They don't really matter that much but any red sign is mid, so we can have a look at ["Tips-n-Tricks"](https://github.com/getpelican/pelican/wiki/Tips-n-Tricks) to see what we can do about this.

+### Testing an article using the theme
+Following on along with the post, we see we can just embed html into the md files pelican will process.
+We need to extend the static files to let us include `scripts`, and reference them from within the embedded html.
+A key step in the process of setting this up is buried in this subparagraph, but that key step is including the `pyscript.toml` file in our `content` folder, and making sure our `pelicanconf` is such that it will be included in the output, and knowing what the path to it will be so our embedded html can use it.

+For here, I've added it in `content/scripts/pyscript.toml` because I'm expecting to share it on all pages, but that wouldn't necessarily be required, i.e. different `pyscript.toml`'s could be used, which seems like it pairs nicely with our theme being able to take a required release version, but it's unnecessary complication for the MVP.
+For now, we will stick to using our `PyScriptVersion: default` in our article metadata, as well as one shared `content/scripts/pyscript.toml` that each `<script/>` tag can source with `config="./scripts/pyscript.toml"`.

+And having it work, when viewing individual articles, is a nice place to call this for tonight.
+Even if it's not very intuitive looking at the moment.